 After all your visits are complete, the only thing left to do is put your plan into action!
 As your partner in wellness, we look forward to being your support system as you continue to transform your health.

 To get started, contact the Spark Health team of naturopathic doctors to schedule your initial appointments and learn more.
-Located in Solana Beach in San Diego County, CA, Spark Health Integrative Medicine examines your health using a wider lens.
+Located in Solana Beach in San Diego County, CA, Spark Health naturopathic medical clinic examines your health using a wider lens.
 Our team of practitioners take an all-encompassing approach to your heath to reconstruct and restore your body from the inside out.

 Article written by Shannon Vogler